dovecot/documentation/docs/core/admin/errors.md

 ## Time Moved Backwards Error

 Dovecot isn't very forgiving if your system's time moves backwards.
-There are usually two possibilities why it's moving backwards:
+There are usually three possibilities why it's moving backwards:

 1. You're running `ntpdate` periodically.
 This isn't a good idea.

 2. You're using some kind of a virtual server and you haven't configured it right (or it's buggy).

+3. Dovecot is started before time is synchronized at server startup.

 Moving time backwards might cause various problems (see below).